auth0/docs/articles/support/_delete-tenant.md

 :::

 ::: panel Enterprise customers
 If you are an Enterprise customer, you may have multiple child tenants as part of your Auth0 contract.
 Rest assured that if you choose to delete such a tenant, this will have no impact on your agreement with Auth0.
-We recommend speaking with your Customer Success Manager (CSM) if you have any concerns about your Enterprise agreement.
+We recommend speaking with your Technical Account Manager if you have any concerns about your Enterprise agreement.
 :::

 ::: panel Paid subscription customers